srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 I.e. its nodes are not perceptrons because this layer does not have any connections, and hence any weights, to a previous layer.
 For our coding this means that the size of a node's weight array (`weights[]`) is 0 and therefore the size of an input node is the same as the *actual* size of a node struct `sizeof(Node)`.

-2. The second major difference of the input layer is that its main objective is stoing the input that is fed into the network.
+2. The second major difference of the input layer is that its main objective is storing the input that is fed into the network.
 But for coding consistency and simplicity I want to use the same data model with the same naming conventions for the input layer as for the other two layers.
 Therefore, I use the node's `output` variable to store the network's *input*.
 (Keep this point in mind for later!)